ZachUCSD/CSE-150A-Group-Project/README.md

 From the summaries of the features it can be seen that Quantity and Unit Price have dramatic outliers; for this reason, when developing our Hidden Markov Model (HMM), we consider the logarithm of the total purchase.
 This is calculated by computing the total purchase price (quantity times unit price) and then rescaling by taking the logarithm.
 In doing so, we reduce the variability in the data (we are more equipped to deal with outliers), the model can be trained using more stable data through a smoother distribution of the data, and we maintain the relative ordering given by the purchases.
 It can also be seen that most of the purchases are made in the UK.

-## Data Cleaning
+## Data Cleaning <a id='data-cleaning-'></a>
 The data contained null values in Description as well as CustomerID so rows with either of them missing were dropped.
 Country was label-encoded to allow for numerical operations to be performed on it such as correlation matrices.
 We converted Invoice Date into a datetime object in order to create the hidden states to our model based on the months in which items were purchased.
 We originally planned to use the fiscal quarters, but we then realized that in order to consider more hidden states in our model, it made more sense to switch our time periods to months.

 In addition to computing the log of the total purchases, we added a couple of additional columns to our main data frame: `PurchaseFrequency`, denotes the total number of purchases each customer has made, and `TotalItemsBought` has the total number of items bought by a particular customer.

 ## Describe how your agent is set up and where it fits in probabilistic modeling
-Our Jupyter Notebook can be thought of being split into three sections: a data processing section (where the data is cleaned and appropriately organized - see the "Data Cleaning" section above), the CustomerPurchaseAgent class (which creates our agent), and the integration of the HMM section (which creates and develops the model, and then incorporates it for our agent's prediction capabilities).
+Our Jupyter Notebook can be thought of being split into three sections: a data processing section (where the data is cleaned and appropriately organized - see the ['Data Cleaning' section](#data-cleaning-) section above), the CustomerPurchaseAgent class (which creates our agent), and the integration of the HMM section (which creates and develops the model, and then incorporates it for our agent's prediction capabilities).

-### High level overview of our agent
+### UPDATE: High level overview of our agent<a id='update-high-level-overview-of-our-agent'></a>
 The main goal of our CustomerPurchaseAgent is to use past retail transaction data for a particular customer and be able to provide relevant recommendations for that customer's future purchasing activity based on probabilistic reasoning.
 Our agent takes in raw retail transactions and transforms those purchases into meaningful features (such as the log-transformed total purchase, the purchase frequency, and the total items bought).
 Our agent then uses a trained HMM that is trying to identify underlying temporal patterns in customer behavior; the time periods on which the model gets trained varies, although the two most effective ones are months or fiscal quarters (more on this a little later).
 Then, based on the trained model, the agent tries to influence the purchasing behavior of a given customer.
 In practice, the agent
 * preprocesses and cleans customer data (i.e., handling null or missing values, normalizing key purhasing indicators, encoding categorical variables, transforming the target variables)
 * uses a trained Gaussian HMM model to predict the most likely hidden state for each customer's transactions as a means of capturing latent purchasing patterns over time,